lukejacksonn/hyperapp-wiki/Does-HyperApp-really-weight-1kb?.md

-HyperApp is 1300 bytes minified + gzipped.
+HyperApp is ~1300 bytes gzipped and without the router.

-How?
-The `html` module is never used in a production environment and the router is optional.
+The router is around 500 bytes.